azu-ka/aboutme/README.md

 - 🔭 I’m currently working on conducting analysis on data from previous projects.
-- 🌱 I’m a Biostatistics M.S. major at CSUEB.
+- 🌱 I’m a Biostatistics M.S. major.
 - 👯 I’m looking to collaborate on any learning opportunities.
 - 😄 Pronouns: she/her
 - 🐶 Fun fact: I like getting my nails done.